hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

   </div>
 </div>

-- TODO: Show many beautiful examples for our program in action, and point to it online.
-Refer back to first motivating examples from Prisma.
 - TODO: Talk about how hyperparameters are tuned to improve aesthetic quality of the output.
 Show examples of things that work and things that do not.